orcfax/docs/docs/orcfax-solution/roadmap.md

 Operators will be rewarded with additional FACT tokens if their node participates as expected during Orcfax block by block publication cycles.
-Otherwise, if a node reports irregular data, or has networking issues, their stake will be deducted or “slashed” from their deposit balance.
+Otherwise, if a node reports irregular data, or has networking issues, their stake will be deducted or "slashed" from their deposit balance.

 #### DAO governance